Tag: food

 Food for Thought: Documenting Early Food Habits at MSU

 I love food.
 Ask anyone.
 I didn’t begin my archaeological career studying food, but my interest in ancient pottery eventually brought me around to the study of cooking and diet.
-It is not surprising, then, that my passion for eating ultimately led (albeit indirectly) to research focusing on culinary traditions and behaviors.
+It is not surprising, then, that my passion for eating ultimately led (albeit indirectly) to

 Historic Sustainability and Food Practices at MSU